 - The current APFT was developed and refined in 1980-82

 - Proposal to change the APFT was shelved in 2012 and a study commissioned through TRADOC to revise the APFT based on combat fitness demands was begun

 - TRADOC is scheduled to brief senior Army leadership on the study results summer/fall 2015.

 Date & Event:

 1852 West Point (USMA) implemented first physical fitness program loosely based on the Prussian Turnerien model.
-Fitness program was build around gymnastics, calisthenics, swimming and fencing.
+Fitness program was built around gymnastics, calisthenics, swimming, and fencing.

 1858 First Fitness Assessment proposed for USMA Cadets: 15-foot wall climb, 15 hands high horse vault (5 feet), 10-foot ditch leap, 1 mile run under 8 minutes or 2 mile run under 18 minutes, 4.5 mile walk in 1 hour, 3 mile ruck in 1 hour with 20 pound ruck, arms, and equipment.